FIWARE/tutorials.CRUD-Operations/README.md

 ### Response:

-On Start up the context held nine products, three more have been added by the create operations so the full context will return twelve products.
+On start-up the context held nine products, three more have been added by create operations so the full context will now contain twelve products.

 ```json
 [